 The English Program sponsors and publishes BYU–Hawaii's campus literary journal, Kula Manu.
 The journal has been a BYU–Hawaii tradition for over 50 years.

 Each winter semester, students enrolled in English 392, Introduction to Literary Editing and Publishing / Kula Manu, serve as the editorial staff for the journal.
 Students, staff, faculty, and community members are invited to submit their poems, stories, personal essays, photographs, and artworks.
 Current students are eligible for prizes in each category.
-The journal is printed at BYU–Hawaii Print Services, and is usually available on campus before finals week (at the English Program office, the library, the Aloha Center, and the Reading Writing Center).
+The journal is printed at BYU–Hawaii Print Services, and is usually available on campus before finals week (at the English Program office, the library, the Aloha Center, and the Reading Writing Lab).

 To request a sample copy, please visit the English Program main office in the McKay Classroom Building room 104.